 For more information on the Donor Advised Fund supervised and hosted by the Community Foundation:http://northshorefoundation.org/marsala-cultural-fund

-Save the Monuments, keep them free to tourists, and use them to educate regarding the large number of soldiers who never returned home during the history of our country.
+4. We seek to save the monuments and memorials, keep them free to tourists, and use them to educate regarding the large number of soldiers (KIA and MIA) who never returned home during the history of our country.